GitHub Agentic Workflows

 • safe-outputs - Safe output configurations

-• safe-inputs - Safe input configurations
+• mcp-scripts - Safe input configurations

 Runtime Configuration: